Canonically consistent quantum master equation for proton-transfer reactions: Results and Discussion

 \subsection{Excited state initialization}

 Additionally, we provide in Appendix~\ref{MorePopDynamics} (Fig.~\ref{FIG12}) population dynamics for unchanged parameters; however, with the first excited state as initial state $\rho(0) = |1\rangle\langle 1|$, to observe vibrational relaxation.
 In that case, the first excited state population decreases while the ground state population increases until both reach the steady state depicted in Fig.~\ref{FIG1} (horizontal lines) for the given coupling strength.
-The relaxation times remain within the previously reported range from several hundred femtoseconds to one picosecond in the case of ground state initialization.
+The relaxation times remain within the previously reported range of equilibration times from several hundred femtoseconds to picoseconds in the case of ground state initialization.
 This implies, in the context of vibrational relaxation in physical chemistry, that most of the coupling strengths presented here would be considered rather ``strong''~\cite{MayKuehn2011,Nitzan2006,Fischer2022}.

-While the deviations of the mean-force Gibbs state to the regular Gibbs state remain unchanged, the Redfield equation clearly overestimates relaxation rates, especially for $\gamma=1.0$.
-On the other hand, CCQME still delivers reasonable results compared to HEOM.
+While the deviations of the mean-force Gibbs state to the regular Gibbs state remain unchanged, the Redfield equation clearly overestimates relaxation rates, especially for $\gamma \ge 1.0$.
+CCQME still delivers reasonable results compared to HEOM for $\gamma=1.0$, while stronger deviations appear at $\gamma=5.0$.